cryslith/coinvolution/notes.md

 Non-goals
 - 3D display of any kind
 - Support for dimension higher than 2

-Plan:
-- Use face polygons to narrow down clicks to a single face
-- Within a face, use the Voronoi diagram of the half-edges to determine which dart was clicked

 Other thoughts:
 - Lots of examples of real puzzles solved with it